Description

 'The compound annual growth rate isn't a true return rate, but rather a representational figure.
 It is essentially a number that describes the rate at which an investment would have grown if it had grown the same rate every year and the profits were reinvested at the end of each year.
 In reality, this sort of performance is unlikely.
 However, CAGR can be used to smooth returns so that they may be more easily understood when compared to alternative investments.'

-• Looking at annual return (CAGR) in of 3.5% in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to ACWI (6.5%).
+• Looking at compounded annual growth rate (CAGR) in of 5.2% in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to ACWI (9.9%).

 Volatility:

-• The volatility over 5 years of Global Sector Rotation Strategy is 9.3%, which is lower, thus better compared to the benchmark ACWI (20%) in the same period.
+• Looking at the 30 days standard deviation of 9.3% in the last 5 years of Global Sector Rotation Strategy, we see it is relatively lower, thus better in comparison to the benchmark ACWI (20%)

 DownVol: